 The maximum loan amount for this loan is $50,000, with a term of up to 25 years.

-Conservation loans let farmers do things like protect and save water and soil, which might be part of an approved conservation plan.
+Conservation loans let farmers do things to protect and conserve water and soil, which might be part of an approved conservation plan.

 These loans are great but are hard to come by as the rules are strict.